 FanDuel Promo Code Delivers $250 Bonus for NBA and Stanley Cup Playoffs Action

-The FanDuel promo code welcome bonus requires no code entry and delivers substantial value for new customers.
-You simply need to register, deposit $5, and place your first real money wager on any available market.
-If your initial $5 bet wins, FanDuel awards $250 in bonus bets within 72 hours of settlement.
+New FanDuel users can claim this generous welcome bonus without entering a FanDuel promo code.
+The offer requires a minimum $5 deposit and an initial $5 real money wager on any available market.
+If your qualifying bet wins, FanDuel awards $250 in bonus bets within 72 hours of settlement.

 The terms and conditions include several important details:

-- Bonus amounts are not returned with winnings from bonus bet victories.
+- Bonus amounts are not returned with winnings from bonus bet wagers.

-For example, if you bet $5 on an NBA team to win at +150 odds and they secure victory, you receive your $7.50 in winnings plus the $250 bonus.
-If you later use $100 of that bonus on an NHL playoff game at +100 odds and win, you collect $100 in withdrawable cash without the bonus amount returned.
+For example, if you bet $5 on a NBA playoff team to win at +150 odds and they secure victory, you receive your original $5 stake plus $7.50 in winnings, along with $250 in bonus bets.
+If you then use $100 of those bonus bets on a Stanley Cup playoff game at +200 odds and win, you collect $200 in withdrawable cash without the bonus amount returned.

-FanDuel also offers NBA BetProtect+ during the playoffs, providing full-game injury protection on eligible player prop bets for a 3% fee.
-If a protected player exits due to injury, straight bets receive cash refunds while parlays have the affected leg voided and remaining legs settle at adjusted odds.
+FanDuel also offers BetProtect+ for NBA playoff player props, providing full-game injury protection for a 3% fee.
+If a protected player exits due to injury, straight bets receive cash refunds while parlays have the affected leg voided with remaining legs settling at adjusted odds.

 This FanDuel promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.

-Getting started with your FanDuel Sportsbook promo code offer takes just a few minutes:
+Claiming your FanDuel welcome bonus for Sunday's NBA and Stanley Cup Playoffs action requires completing four straightforward steps:

-- Register for a new FanDuel account using your personal information including date of birth, mailing address, and email.
+- Register for a new FanDuel Sportsbook account and download the mobile app.

-- Make your first deposit of at least $5 using any accepted payment method.
+- Make a minimum deposit of $5 using your preferred payment method.

-- Place your initial $5 real money wager on NBA or NHL playoff markets.
+- Place your first real money wager of $5 on any NBA or NHL playoff market.

-- Receive $250 in bonus bets within 72 hours if your first bet wins.
+- Receive $250 in bonus bets within 72 hours if your qualifying wager wins.

-New users can explore our comprehensive FanDuel review for additional insights into the sportsbook's features and betting options.
+Read our comprehensive FanDuel review for detailed analysis of betting markets, mobile app features, and customer service options.

+FanDuel consistently provides existing users with ongoing promotional opportunities beyond the new customer welcome bonus.
+The sportsbook regularly features profit boosts, same-game parlay insurance, and special event bonuses throughout major sporting events like the NBA and Stanley Cup Playoffs.

-Beyond the welcome bonus, FanDuel consistently provides value through daily odds boosts, profit boosts, and special playoff promotions.
-Existing customers can discover these opportunities by navigating to the 'Promotions' tab within the FanDuel Sportsbook app.
-These rotating offers often include enhanced payouts on popular betting markets, parlay insurance, and sport-specific bonuses that complement the playoff atmosphere.
-Regular users benefit from checking this section frequently, as FanDuel updates promotional content to match current sporting events and betting trends.
+Current FanDuel customers can discover these rotating offers by navigating to the 'Promotions' tab within the FanDuel Sportsbook mobile application.
+These promotions often include enhanced odds on popular betting markets, cashback opportunities on specific bet types, and exclusive access to special playoff betting features.

 FanDuel $100K Free To Play Daily Shuffle: Build your free parlay each day with Daily Shuffle for a shot at $100K in total prizes.